cspr-rad/kairos-spec/src/spec.typ

 === Query account balances

 - *[tag:FRA00]* A user should be able to see its account balance immediately when it's queried through the CLI
-- *[tag:FRA01]* Anyone should be able to see all account balances when querying the CLI or API

 === Verification